You are here

 Unique to MassArt

+The Art Education Department prepares students to be skillful, imaginative, and socially engaged artist-educators.
+An important requirement is for students to gain real world experience through our courses.
 Students take introductory courses in contemporary teaching and art practices outside the walls of MassArt, as well as a course in art and human development.
 They also take courses in which they develop skills, strategies and approaches that address the diverse needs of learners.
-In addition, students are required to complete multiple interdisciplinary studio courses, which demonstrate their competency in art making.
+Students are also required to complete multiple interdisciplinary studio courses, which demonstrate their competency in art making.